Signatures of alternating group actions with non-zero quotient genus: Proof Outline and Core Results

 \begin{prop} Suppose that $\ell_1, \ell_2$ are two $\ell$-cycles in $A_n$ with $\ell <n-1$ and $c_1, \dots ,c_r$ elements of orders $n_1,\dots ,n_r$ such that $\ell_1 \ell_2 =(c_1\cdots c_r)^{-1}$ and $A_n=\langle \ell_1, \ell_2, c_1, \dots , c_r\rangle$.
 Then $[1;n_1,\dots ,n_r]$ is an actual signature for $A_n$. \end{prop}

-In fact, $\ell_1, \ell_2$ need not be cycles in Proposition \ref{p-conjugates}, just conjugate elements of $A_n$, which is a result we will need in part of the proof of Theorem \ref{T:1-k}.
+In fact, $\ell_1, \ell_2$ need not be cycles in Proposition \ref{p-conjugates}, just conjugate elements of $A_n$, which is something we will use in part of the proof of Theorem \ref{T:1-k}.

 What is left to check, then, is that these elements do generate $A_n$, and we do this using two methods.
-One method uses a result of Miller \cite[pg.\ 25]{Miller} which guarantees a transitive group is at least $A_n$ as long as it contains a cycle of prime order for certain primes.
-The other method uses a well-known generalization of a classical result attributed to Jordan (\cite{MR1503659} and \cite{MR1503635}): a subgroup of $S_n$ which is a primitive permutation group (see the next section for a definition of {\em primitive}) and which contains a cycle with $m$ fixed points for some $m \geq 3$ must be $A_n$ or $S_n$ (see \cite{Jones} for a proof of the generalization).
-This reduces the problem to proving that the subgroup we have constructed is primitive (it will have a cycle with at least $3$ fixed points from Bertram's result).
+One method uses a theorem of Miller \cite[pg.\ 25]{Miller} which guarantees a transitive group is at least $A_n$ as long as it contains a cycle of prime order for certain primes.
+The other method uses a well-known generalization of a classical theorem attributed to Jordan (\cite{MR1503659} and \cite{MR1503635}): a subgroup of $S_n$ which is a primitive permutation group (see the next section for a definition of {\em primitive}) and which contains a cycle with $m$ fixed points for some $m \geq 3$ must be $A_n$ or $S_n$ (see \cite{Jones} for a proof of the generalization).
+This reduces the problem to proving that the subgroup we have constructed is primitive (it will have a cycle with at least $3$ fixed points by the way we construct it).